holomekc/ioBroker.bshb/README.md

 ## Changelog

+### 0.0.12
+* (holomekc) scenario support.
+Scenarios are listed as group 'scenarios' and can only be triggered
+* (holomekc) added definitions for Twinguard

 ### 0.0.11
 * (holomekc) rooms and functions added for known channels
 * (holomekc) trim whitespaces from configuration values